 The Master of Counselling placement is a yearlong placement completed over two consecutive semesters (students enrol in the placement course, COUN7021).
 Students must complete a minimum of 182 hours attendance each semester, typically two days per week, seven hours per day for two 13 week semesters (minimum of 364 hours over the year).
-Students must gain a minimum of 60 hours client contact and 15 hours of formal supervision over the year, i.e. one hour of supervision for every four hours client contact.
+For students commencing the Program in 2025 and therefore undertaking placement from 2026, a minimum of 80 hours client contact and 20 hours of formal supervision must be gained over the year, i.e. one hour of supervision for every four hours client contact.

 The placement usually runs from late February until the end of October, corresponding with the university semester dates, though students can negotiate a mutually agreeable early start date with an agency, in liaison with the Placement Officer.
-Students negotiate with agencies to observe UQ's mid-year break (2-7)

-weeks in June/July) or continue placement over the break.
+Students negotiate with agencies to observe UQ's mid-year break or continue placement over the break.
 Students need to keep the needs of their clients in mind when negotiating breaks.
+The recommended break is 2-4 weeks leave from placement in June/July.